 Cycling with others has multiple benefits.
 You’ll likely push yourself further and ride harder if you’re with other people.
 It’s much harder to quit when you are with others, and if you’ve arranged to ride with other people, you are much less likely to cancel your ride due to excuses like the weather.

 While it might initially seem like it’ll be damaging your morale, riding with people who are fitter/better than you will mean you’ll quickly adapt and catch up with them.

-As well as that, riding with like minded people who are on the same weight loss journey as you will give you encouragement, advice and accountability – not to mention it’s often more fun, and if you’re enjoying it, you’re more likely to do more of it!
-Should you wear a mask while cycling.
+As well as that, riding with like-minded people on the same weight loss journey as you will give you encouragement, advice and accountability – not to mention it’s often more fun, and if you’re enjoying it, you’re more likely to do more of it!
+Should you wear a mask while cycling?

 You may be interested in Reduce The Excuse To Exercise.